The best indoor plants and how to take care of them

-Not only are snake plant interesting to look at, they are also easy when it comes to maintenance as they don’t require too frequent watering.
+Not only are snake plant interesting to look at, but they are also easy when it comes to maintenance as they don’t require too frequent watering.

 The desert plants.
 Cacti are prickly like aloes and love the same direct sunshine but have different water needs.
 In the winters, you should water your cacti once a month at the most, in the summer, every two weeks does it.

-What you need to know to keep your indoor jungle thriving
+What you need to know to keep your indoor jungle thriving:

 Don’t overwater them: Watering your plants too often will drown them and they’ll end up dying.
 If you’re unsure about the how often you should water your plant, ask the person selling it to you at the nursery because different plants have different needs.

 Let the sunshine in: All plants need the sunshine.
 How much sunshine you give them will depend on the type of plant it is.
 Some plants require direct sunshine while others want the brightness without the rays hitting the leaves.
 Again, do your homework about the types of indoor plants you are hoping to buy.